bbannier/spicy-course/src/functions_exercises.md

    For testing you can `assert fib(64, m_fib) == 10610209857723;`.

-1. Try wrapping your `fib` functions so users do not have to provide the cache themself.
+1. Try modifying your `fib` functions so users do not have to provide the cache themself.